aminekhammar/katon/README.md

 ---

 ##  Cloud Training Workflow (Google Colab)
-After placing the dataset in Google Drive, switch to Google Colab for the GPU and follow the steps
+After placing the dataset in Google Drive, switch Google Colab to the GPU and follow the steps

 ```python
 # 1. Install Ultralytics